romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You're reviewing Dependabot security updates in your project's repository.
+Q: You're reviewing Dependabot security updates in your project's repository.
 What is the primary benefit of these updates?
 <details><summary>Show the answer</summary><p>

 - **They automatically generate pull requests to update dependencies to secure versions**